teja2495/youtube-shortcuts/README.md

 Once installed, the extension works automatically:

-- **On video pages**: Look for the "Later" button where the Share button used to be
+- **On video pages**: Look for the "Watch Later" and "Save to Playlist" buttons in the video player controls
-- **On Watch Later playlist**: Look for X (remove) and save icons next to each video
+- **On playlist pages**: Look for X (remove) and save icons next to each video
 - **No additional setup required**: The extension activates automatically on YouTube
+- **Works with YouTube Shorts**: Buttons appear in Shorts player as well

 ## Browser Compatibility